-Top news: Chandrayaan-2 to be launched today, ISRO chief says there will be no glitch this time
+Top news: ISRO launches Chandrayaan-2 moon mission from Sriharikota

 The biggest stories of the day.

-Chandrayaan-2, India’s second mission to the Moon, will be launched at 2.43 pm on Monday from Sriharikota in Andhra Pradesh.
+Chandrayaan-2, India’s second mission to the Moon, was launched at 2.43 pm on Monday from Sriharikota in Andhra Pradesh.
 The launch was slated for last week, but was called off after a technical problem was detected.

 The Karnataka government is scheduled to face a floor test in the Assembly to prove its majority amid a crisis caused by the resignations of 15 legislators from the ruling coalition.
 Two MLAs have moved the Supreme Court, urging it to direct Speaker KR Ramesh Kumar to complete the trust vote before 5 pm.